Love this market. It’s full homemade bakery goodies, international delights and of course, fresh organic fruit and vegetables.

 You’ll be entertained by performances in the village, starting with a welcoming ceremony through to the end with traditional Maori songs.
 It’s a great evening for everyone.

-Check out our post of our amazing experience, despite the rain: “Tamaki: The Maori Experience Not To Be Missed“
+Check out my post about my amazing experience, despite the rain: “Tamaki: The Maori Experience Not To Be Missed“

 Seriously, how could you not have Milford on your list?

-We wrote about how much we loved this area: “Why Milford Sound Should Be At The Top of Your New Zealand List”
+I wrote about how much I loved this area: “Why Milford Sound Should Be At The Top of Your New Zealand List”

 For the adrenaline junkie, this is the place to go.
 But for the more casual traveler, there’s still so much to see.
-[Our post on Queenstown] provides more information, but here are the highlights:
+My post on Queenstown provides more information, but here are the highlights:

 The Gondola ride from the centre of town up to Bob’s Peak;